-Mir Sher Muhammad Khan Talpur was very popular among the general public, writes Lutfullah, a Muslim accountant employed with Englishmen.
-He narrates a number of accounts of ordinary people’s tête-à-tête in which he heard them praising the Sher-i-Sindh, Mir Sher Muhammad Khan Talpur.
+Mir Sher Muhammad Khan Talpur was immensely popular among the public, writes Lutfullah, a Muslim accountant employed with Englishmen.
+He narrates several accounts of ordinary people’s tête-à-tête in which he heard them praising the Sher-i-Sindh, Mir Sher Muhammad Khan Talpur.
 In one such account he writes, “…they [Sindhis] commonly discussed topics like government affairs; once a group [of Sindhis] said: “soon Englishmen will occupy the country.
 Talpurs are themselves responsible for it.
-They still continue friendly relations with ravenous Englishmen.
+They continue friendly relations with ravenous Englishmen.
 They have occupied the whole of India.
 Likewise, they will occupy Sindh too”.
 A person from another group replied: “Mirs of Hyderabad may become Christians [referring to their friendly relations with Englishmen], but until we have the support of Mir Sher Muhammad we need not fear.”
 These words of a common fisherman are meaningful and evocative of the esteem, regard, and recognition of Mir Sher Muhammad Khan Talpur among the ordinary populace.

 Raiding Englishmen’s food storehouse

-In spite of the permission granted by the Shahdadani Talpur rulers of Hyderabad to Englishmen for passing their troops from Sindh, Mir Sher Muhammad Khan Talpur could not remain quiescent.
+Despite the permission granted by the Shahdadani Talpur rulers of Hyderabad to Englishmen for passing their troops from Sindh, Mir Sher Muhammad Khan Talpur could not remain quiescent.
 Operating from the territory he controlled, he resisted Englishmen’s passage in many ways.
 It has been pointed out in the ‘Sindh Correspondence’ that: “People of Mir Sher Muhammad Khan did not allow their camels to pass from their territory.”
 They especially disallowed camels from crossing the river.
 Not only Mir Sher Muhammad Khan Talpur disallowed the passage of English troops from their territory but also barred hauling of their supplies from his territory.
-For this, he raised a number of the obstacle, created barriers, and enforced blockades.
+For this, he raised several the obstacle, created barriers, and enforced blockades.
 Col Pottinger complained about this fact to the Governor-General on 20th October 1828.
 He wrote, “Regrettably, I have to report that the attitude of Mir Sher Muhammad Khan, the ruler of Mirpurkhas is unfriendly and indecent.”
 After such remarks by the enemy of the country, who can dispute him as the greatest leader of the Sindh?
 Writes Mir Muhammad Bukhsh Khan Talpur.

 While Talpur Amirs of Hyderabad were inclined to befriend or even surrender before Englishmen, Mir Sher Muhammad Khan Talpur wanted to resist and fight, points out A. P. Nicholson.